 Publicity of dialog:

 Publicity of the dialog will generate hope and confidence in it and will empower those in dialog vis-a-vis the extremists.
-Media should facilitate self-criticism and introspection by the religious leadership.
-Those leaders who participate in dialog should be recognized through interviews, reports, and documentaries.
+Media should facilitate self-criticism and introspection by religious leadership.
+Those leaders who participate in the dialog should be recognized through interviews, reports, and documentaries.
 Investigative reports should be aired and published about the truth behind sectarian propaganda.
-It is important for society to honor those Shia and Sunni leaders who take initiative and demonstrate leadership in participating in dialog.
-Sunnis, being members of the majority community, have the higher level of responsibility towards initiating and participating in dialog.
+It is important for society to honor those Shia and Sunni leaders who take initiative and demonstrate leadership in participating in the dialog.
+Sunnis, being members of the majority community, have a higher level of responsibility towards initiating and participating in the dialog.

 Sponsors of Dialog:

 Funding always facilitates the beginning of a process in civil society.
 Every task requires time and money.
 While participating organizations and individuals can take care of their own costs, it would be very rewarding if some individuals and businesses came forward with funds to sponsor and host these dialogs.
 American Muslims can start a dialog in North America where there is no conflict in the Shia-Sunni community and then inspire and sponsor dialogs where it is needed the most.